darioems/lightbulb/workshops/networking/1.2-backup/README.md

         backup: yes
 ```

-### Section 3: Review
+### Step 5: Review

 Now that you’ve completed writing your playbook, it would be a shame not to keep it.
 Use the write/quit method in vim to save your playbook, i.e. hit Esc then `:wq!`

-And that should do it.
-You should now have a fully written playbook called backup.yml.
-You are ready to automate!

-Yaml can be a bit particular about formatting especially around indentation/spacing.
+[Yaml](http://yaml.org/) can be a bit particular about formatting especially around indentation/spacing.
 Take note of the spacing and alignment:
 {% raw %}
 ```
 ---